jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   AssertionError: Lists differ: ['1st', '2nd', '3rd', '4th'] != ['1st', '2nd', '3rd', '...last']

-I can use the index of an item to change its value in a list_
+I can use the index of an item to change its value in a list_, like assigning a value to a variable

 green: make it pass
 #################################################################################